Act for Birds

 There are two key ways you can help.

-Firstly, sign our open letter to Minister Murray Watt, calling on him to accelerate a review into anticoagulant rodenticides by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
-It is currently due to finalise in 2025, but with native wildlife dying now and key evidence / facts known already, we want this review finalised asap!
+Firstly, sign our petition calling on regulators to act on the threat SGARs.
+There is an ongoing review into anticoagulant rodenticides being run by the Australian Pesticides and Veterinary Medicines Authority (APVMA), the decision making body responsible for what pesticides are allowed in Australia.
+It is currently due to finalise in 2026, but with native wildlife dying now and key evidence / facts known already, we want this review finalised asap!

 Secondly, BirdLife is seeking signatures on a petition to Bunnings, asking them to voluntarily remove second generation anticoagulant rodenticides from their shelves.
 While other major Australian hardware retailers also sell some rat poisons, Bunnings has the most SGARs on its shelves by far.